+AID/MID: the AID / MID field contains AID or MID that is assigned to the requesting STA [13/328r0]

-AID: New AID assigned from AP
+New AID assigned from AP

 If AP doesn’t want to change AID of STA, AID field is set to the same AID.

+If it’s MID, the STA should link the MID to its corresponding Group Address and Multicast Listen Interval.
+[13/328r0]

+13bits MID can be used in short MAC header and as Partial MID (the computing rule is same as AID) [13/328r0]

 AID Switch Count: the number of Beacon Intervals until the STA switches to the new AID